liamroddy/LED-Matrix-Clock/README.md

 The ribbon cable that is included with the Waveshare board for connecting the board to a device was far too long so I doubled it over itself and cable tied it in place.
 The barrel jack to VH4 adaptor included also had far too much loose cable for this clock frame interior, but a bit of wire splicing sorted that out.

-Fianlly I used hooks and string to make the clock wall mountable.
+Finally I used hooks and string to make the clock wall mountable.

 Here's a rear view of the clock, which is exactly as horrifically messy as any good hobbyist electronic project should be: